 Atlanta Opera’s move comes as the company gains influence

 One of the driving forces behind the Opera relocating to Buckhead is the organization’s recent growth.
-The New York Times reported unlike other companies in the U.S., Atlanta’s is expanding and financially sound.
+The New York Times recently reported that unlike other companies in the U.S., Atlanta’s is expanding and financially sound.

 Much of that success can be attributed to Tomer Zvulun, its artistic and general director, who took over his role in 2013 following extended financial struggles for the organization.